daisymind/MediaPipeToCoreMLmodel/README.md

 I don't know how to resolve this yet.

 ---
-Can anyone please give me some tips on how to solve this problem?
+Can anyone please give me some tips on how to solve this CoreML compile-error problem?